 Phase II – Delphi Study & Face-to-Face Consensus Meeting: Establish a working group of expert stakeholders (e.g. methodologists, epidemiologists, biostatisticians, journals, guideline groups) to validate and refine the conceptual framework for MR nomenclature and methodology;

 Phase III – Publication and Dissemination: Incorporate expert feedback from the consensus meeting to finalise the MR guideline as a checklist.
 This document will include the consensus statement and outline standardised criteria for appropriate MR terminology, methodology and reporting.
-The group intends to publish the reporting guideline as an open access document on May 2021.
+The group intends to publish the reporting guideline as an open access document in May 2021.

-Page last updated on 25 of February 2019
+Page last updated on 6 August 2019

 |Clinical practice guidelines||AGREE||RIGHT|